simonmichael/hledger/doc/SPEC-lots.md

-  Formerly, a from>to quantity difference was consumed from the source silently (an implicit fee disposal); that is now handled only by the explicit fee auto-split - see "Auto-splitting lot transfer fees" below - which requires the fee recorded as its own posting with the exact fee quantity, and produces an explicit dispose portion.
-Patterns auto-split doesn't detect (eg a fee split across multiple postings) are errors suggesting that form.
+  Formerly, a from>to quantity difference was consumed from the source silently (an implicit fee disposal); that is now handled only by the explicit fee auto-split - see "Auto-splitting lot transfer fees" below - which requires the fee recorded as non-asset posting(s) in the same commodity adding up to the exact fee quantity, and produces explicit dispose portion(s).
+Patterns auto-split doesn't detect (eg fee postings not summing to the missing quantity) are errors suggesting that form.

 - An equity transfer is a variant of a lot transfer that happens in two parts across separate transactions (e.g. a closing transaction transfers lots into equity, and an